How We Got Here

 Where Do We Go From Here?

 Stockman’s history is not just about the past.
-It is a warning about our present.
-A system built on endless debt and central bank activism cannot remain stable forever.
-At some point, the cycle of intervention, speculation, and fiscal dependence reaches its limit.
+It is a warning about the present.
+A system built on endless debt and central-bank activism cannot remain stable forever.
+For investors, that reality underscores preparation—diversification, real assets, and strategies that assume volatility, not stability.